yendregi/Stardate-Calculator-Java-App/README.md

 #### Upon Selecting the 'Skins' selection, you'll get the full list of skins that are available:
 ![skins included](CaptainStarDateCalculator/docs/imgs/Skin_List.png)

 From here, your choice of skin will be applied to the StarDate UI

 ### The StarDate UI
-While hovering over the tray icon will show the stardate time plus the real time, one is also able to double click on the tray icon _**(double click in win/*nix - mac you need a mouse with the right/left button)**_ the themed StarDate UI comes to life such as:
+Hovering over the tray icon will show the stardate time plus the real time, one is also able to double click on the tray icon _**(double click in win/*nix - mac you need a mouse with the right/left button)**_ the themed StarDate UI comes to life such as:

 ![Vulcan Unlocked Skin](CaptainStarDateCalculator/docs/imgs/Vuclan_UI_Unlocked.png)